Key Takeaways

 These pages rank on the first page of the SERPs but aren’t receiving clicks for whatever reason.

-Since these pages already rank on the first page, you likely don’t need to update the content to see ranking increases, although that can help.
+Since these pages already rank on the first page, you likely don’t need to completely overhaul that page to drive more clicks.

-In this case, you should Google your keyword and see how your URL is comparing against your competitor’s articles.
+For high rank/low click pages, you should Google your keyword and see how your URL matches up against the competition.

 Finding High Ranking Pages with Low Clicks